hmc-sysadmin/labs/apache.md

     NOTE: The `-p` option tells mkdir to create the parent directories of the target directory if they don't exist.

+    This directory is where the files for your server's site will live.

 1. In that directory, create an easy `index.html` and add the following to the file: